 Include a call to action at the end of every single article or blog post you write.
 This does not mean you need to make a sales pitch at the end of every single post but it does mean you need to give your readers something to do.
 Ask for comments if nothing else; comments will not only improve your search engine standing but also enable you to get to know your potential customers and see what they need, want and are looking for.
 Encourage people to share the information via social media channels or ask them to get in touch with you if they have questions about your company or products.

-An article with misspelled words and grammar errors will destroy your credibility just as fast as one with misleading data and inaccurate statistics.
-Never post an article right after completing it; instead, let it sit for a couple of hours and then proofread it or have someone you trust proofread it.
+An article with misspelt words and grammar errors will destroy your credibility just as fast as one with misleading data and inaccurate statistics.
+Never post an article right after completing it; instead, let it sit for a couple of hours and then proofread it or have someone you trust to proofread it.
 Look for spelling mistakes, grammar mistakes, inaccurate citations or stats, misleading information and unclear information.